hybridsjs/hybrids/README.md

 #### `define(tagName: string, descriptors: Object): Wrapper` <!-- omit in toc -->

 * **arguments**:
-  * `tagName` - custom element tag name,
+  * `tagName` - a custom element tag name,
-  * `descriptors` - object with a map of hybrid property descriptors
+  * `descriptors` - an object with a map of hybrid property descriptors
 * **returns**:
   * `Wrapper` - custom element constructor (extends `HTMLElement`)

-## Hybrid Property Descriptor
+## 📝 Property Descriptors

-The following code shows a complete structure of the hybrid property descriptor:
+The following code shows a complete structure of the property descriptor:
 ```javascript
 const MyElement = {
   propertyName: {